Do you accept pets?

 Tell me more about your guides?

-We pick our guides like we pick our friends.
-They are honest, sincere, fun, knowledgeable and work very hard to ensure your entire experience is fun.
-They are more then just fishermen too.
-They are photographers; they care about the environment and its inhabitants.
-They cook, clean fish, hike equipment to the remote areas, get you on board to fish and are there to take good care of you.
+We pick our Guides like we pick our friends.
+They are honest, sincere, fun, knowledgeable and work very hard to ensure your entire experience is fun and memorable.
+They are more than just fishermen too.
+They are photographers, story tellers and nature interpreters; they care about the environment and its inhabitants.
+They cook, clean fish, hike equipment to the remote areas, get you on board to fish.
+Whether you’re a novice angler or an experienced sportsman, our Guides are there to take good care of you.

 Do I need a passport to enter Canada from the US?